-Registration Representative offices of foreign legal entities must be registered with the Ministry of Economic Development and Trade of Ukraine.
-A one-time registration fee of USD 2,500 is payable.
-The state registration of the Representative Office takes up to 70 business days from which registration with the Ministry of Economic Development and Trade of Ukraine takes 60 business days and registration with other state authorities takes approximately 10 business days.
-Current Ukrainian legislation fails to provide any guidance on the procedure to be followed by a foreign business entity to open a branch in Ukraine.
-As a result, in practice, foreign legal entities do not carry out their business activities in Ukraine through branches, but rather through either their (commercial) representative offices registered as permanent establishments, or their wholly-owned Ukrainian subsidiaries, which are usually established in the form of LLCs.
+■ Representative offices of foreign legal entities must be registered with the Ministry of Economic Development and Trade of Ukraine.
+A one-time registration fee equal to the amount of the one subsistence minimum for able-bodied persons (approx. USD 86 for 2020) is payable.

+- The state registration of a representative office takes up to 30 business days, as registration with the Ministry of Economic Development and Trade of Ukraine takes 20 business days and registration with other state authorities takes approximately 10 business days. - The registration fee and period are different for the entities-residents of states declared as "agressorstates" by the Ukrainian parliament 30 subsistence minimums for able-bodied persons (approx. USD 2,580 for 2020) and 60 business days for registration with the Ministry of Economic Development and Trade of Ukraine respectively. - Current Ukrainian legislation fails to provide any guidance on the procedure to be followed by a foreign business entity to open a branch in Ukraine.
+As a result, in practice, foreign legal entities do not carry out their business activities in Ukraine through branches, but rather through either their (commercial) representative offices registered as permanent establishments, or their wholly owned Ukrainian subsidiaries, which are usually established in the form of LLCs.